 - A brief biography and list of major works of the composer(s) whose music is to be recorded.

 - A brief biography (maximum one paragraph) of, and a list of (or link to) contemporary repertoire performed in each of the last two years by the performer(s) and each soloist proposed for the recording.
 For ensembles, submit the bio and repertoire for the ensemble, not the individual musicians.

 - If the project is a video, a brief biography of the producer(s) and director(s) or other related creative personnel, and a list of their major projects, particularly those related to contemporary music.

-Scores: Please submit one complete score for each work on the proposed project.
-Scores in PDF format are strongly preferred, however scores sent by mail and postmarked no later than January 15 are also acceptable.
+Scores: Please submit one complete score for each work on the proposed project, in PDF format.

 When a score corresponds with an audio example (see below), clearly mark the page of the PDF at which the listening example begins.